Learning Controller Gains on Bipedal Walking Robots via User Preferences: Learning to Walk in Experiments

 \section{Learning to Walk in Experiments}

-Preference-based learning applied to tuning control parameters was experimentally implemented on two separate robotic platforms: the 5 DOF planar biped AMBER, and the 22 DOF 3D biped Cassie, as can be seen in the video \cite{video}.
-A visualization of the experimental procedure is given in Figure \ref{fig:schematic}.
-The experiments had four main components: the physical robot (either AMBER or Cassie), the controller running on a real-time PC, a human operating the robot who gave their preferences, and a secondary PC running the learning algorithm.
-The user feedback provided to the learning algorithm included pairwise preferences and ordinal labels.
-For the pairwise preferences, the human operator was asked ``Do you prefer this behavior more or less than the last behavior''.
-For the ordinal labels, the human was asked to provide a label of either ``very bad, neutral, or very good''.
+Preference-based learning was applied to the realization of optimization-based control on two separate robotic platforms: the 5 DOF planar biped AMBER, and the 22 DOF 3D biped Cassie, as can be seen in the video \cite{video}.
+As illustrated in Fig. \ref{fig:schematic}, the experimental procedure had four main components: the physical robot (either AMBER or Cassie), the controller running on a real-time PC, a human operator providing feedback, and a secondary PC running the learning algorithm.
+Each action was tested for approximately one minute, during which the behavior of the robot was evaluated in terms of both performance and robustness.
+User feedback in the form of pairwise preferences and ordinal labels was obtained after testing each action via the respective questions: ``Do you prefer this behavior more or less than the last behavior'', and ``Would you give this gait a label of very bad, neutral, or very good''.

-User feedback was obtained after each sampled action was experimentally deployed on the robot.
-Each action was tested for approximately 30 seconds to 1 minute, during which the behavior of the robot was evaluated in terms of both performance and robustness.
 After user feedback was collected for the sampled controller gains, the posterior was inferred over all of the uniquely sampled actions, which took up to 0.5 seconds.
-The experiment with AMBER was conducted for 50 iterations, lasing approximately one hour, and the experiment with Cassie was conducted for 100 iterations, lasting one hour for the domain expert and roughly two hours for the na\"ive user.
+The experiment with AMBER was conducted for 50 iterations, lasting one hour, and the experiment with Cassie was conducted for 100 iterations, lasting two hours.
+The duration of the experiments was scaled based on the size of the respective action spaces, and trials were terminated when satisfactory behaviors had been sampled.